 “We don’t want to be remembered as the biggest company in the world,” Bumhira says.
 “We just want to be known as the little company that made a significant dent in the way people learn and access information.”

-E-learning is still growing as a concept in Southeast Asia, but Bumhira says that they’ve been successful in three countries.
-The ProSpark team currently does business in Indonesia, Singapore, and the Philippines—Bumhira often feels awe while watching as people on remote islands log into ProSpark to learn.
+E-learning is still growing as a concept in Southeast Asia, but Bumhira says that they’ve been successful in four countries.
+The ProSpark team currently does business in Indonesia, Singapore, Malaysia, and the Philippines—Bumhira often feels awe while watching as people on remote islands log into ProSpark to learn.
 But they also see opportunities in countries such as Vietnam, Bangladesh, Nigeria, and Kenya.